WillsApps/random_work/pets/README.md

 - Filly push the syringe in
 - Leave out to dry
 ## Wet Food
+Note: There were going to be 2 types of canned wet food, but they hated the Renal Care one; so we're doing just Select Protein.
 - Split a can of wet food between two metal bowls
 ## Wet Food in Automated Feeder
 - Split a can of food between two metal bowls.